uvarc/rc-learning/content/courses/opencv/index.md

     >**Note:** Workshop participants may specify `rivanna-training` in the `Allocation (SUs)` field.
 Alternatively, you may use any other Rivanna allocation that you are a member of.

 5. Click `Launch` at the bottom of the screen.
-Your dekstop session will be queued up -- this may take a few minutes until the requested resources become available.
+Your desktop session will be queued up -- this may take a few minutes until the requested resources become available.

 ## Option 2 - Use your own computer